Share this

 That being said, removing absolutely every soft surface is a big ask and is often only partially realistic.
 Patients need a place to sleep, bedding, towels, and similar items to stay comfortable in healthcare spaces.
 So, what else can we do to prevent dust mites?
 While physical interventions like freezing and heating sound promising, there's no clinical evidence that these measures make a marked difference.

-Instead, consider trying one or more of the following:
+Consider trying one or more of the following methods to prevent dust mites:

-• Use Dust Containment and Air Filtration Equipment: Equipping your facility with dust containment equipment will provide a place to contain dust from the building while working on construction projects.
-While using air filtration equipment, you can ensure your facility pumps clean air and prevents particles and pathogens from forming.
+- Use Dust Containment and Air Filtration Equipment: Equipping your facility with dust containment equipment will provide a place to contain dust from the building while working on construction projects.
+Using air filtration equipment ensures your facility pumps clean air and prevents particles and pathogens from forming.

 If you are dealing with a patient who has an allergy to dust or dust mites, you’ll want to take great care to implement these preventative measures and stay on top of cleaning and humidity levels as best as possible.

-Looking to take your indoor air quality to the next level?
-Download our guide to optimal air filtration today to learn more about filtering dust mites and other airborne particles and threats from your facility’s indoor air.
+Ready to take your air quality to the next level?
+Download our guide to HEPA and ULPA filtration today to learn more about how to protect your facility from dust mites and other indoor air contamination.